 - labor intensive

-- extra supers were added when polished cups were seen
+- add extra supers when polished cups appear

 - 90% tried to swarm